NunoCardoso/AdventOfCode/README.md

 skip === 'part1' => skip only part1
 skip === 'part2' => skip only part2

-# Recommendations
+# Guidelines

-functions: solveFor, DFS, BFS
+.
+Functions names: solveFor, deepFirst, breathFirst
+.
+Be as declarative as possible

+## TO DO

-Make a rulAllPuzzles, dumps times (< 1 s), disables UI
+.
+Make a runAllPuzzles, saves dumps times (< 1 s), disables UI

+## Typing
-types: use World: World instead of Matrix
+. use Point, Dimension, World
+. remove any
+.replace Record with Sets, Maps

+## Dependencies

+.
 Avoid lodash
-remove Any
-replace Record with Sets, Maps

-use global.structuredClone instead of deepClone, or {...obj} / arr.slice() for shallows check when I can use shallows
+. use global.structuredClone instead of deepClone, or {...obj} / arr.slice() for shallows
+. check when I can use shallows instead of those deepClones

 prefer match with /g than matchAll, as in